The Mental Health Warrior Rock Anthem: Winnie the Pooh’s Crew Embraces the Power of SELF-HELP

 Step by step, we break the chain,

-We choose the mindset that breaks the pain!
+We choose the mindset and rise through the pain!

 And let me tell you — the crowd went wild.
 Even Owl wiped a tear.
 Kanga and Roo waved lighters.
 A toddler in a Pikachu hoodie started a mosh pit with two squirrels.
 It was beautiful.